Buffalo Limbo Talent Shemika Charles on AGT

 During her introduction Shemika said limbo runs in the family.
 Her grandmother and mom were limbo dancers.

-And so she did her limbo thing with her Mom Sherry Charles made some moves with her on the couch.
+And so she did her limbo thing with her Mom Sherry Charles.
 She is Shemika's inspiration as the whole country found out on the show.

-Shemika says: "She had so much to do with it.
+Shemika said: "She had so much to do with it.
 And my grandmother was even six months pregnant with her and doing limbo.
 That's how serious she is."

 It turns out Sherry was there for the show taping with Shemika last month.